Interstate 80 in New Jersey: Warren and Sussex counties

-I-80 enters Hardwick Township, Warren County, from Pennsylvania on the Delaware Water Gap Toll Bridge over the Delaware River, maintained by the Delaware River Joint Toll Bridge Commission (DRJTBC).
+I-80 enters Hardwick Township, Warren County, from Pennsylvania on the Delaware Water Gap Toll Bridge over the Delaware River, maintained by the Delaware River Joint Toll Bridge Commission.
 In addition to carrying I-80, this bridge also carries the Appalachian Trail over the Delaware River.
 From this point, the four-lane freeway heads south along the east bank of the river through the Delaware Water Gap, immediately reaching a westbound exit and eastbound entrance for Old Mine Road.
-Now maintained by NJDOT, the road makes a sharp turn to the east and comes to a U-turn ramp in both directions that also has access to the Appalachian Trail.
+Now maintained by the New Jersey Department of Transportation, the road makes a sharp turn to the east and comes to a u-turn ramp in both directions that also has access to the Appalachian Trail.
 The highway heads south again and enters Knowlton Township, where it comes to another set of U-turn ramps that also includes a weigh station in the eastbound direction.
 After turning southeast and leaving the Delaware Water Gap, the road has a westbound right-in/right-out for Hainesburg Road before crossing under the abandoned Delaware River Viaduct of the Lackawanna Cut-Off.
 East of the viaduct, I-80 widens to six lanes and reaches a complex interchange with the western terminus of US 46, Route 94, and Decatur Street in Columbia, where development near the route increases.
 After this interchange, the freeway turns east away from the Delaware River and crosses over Paulins Kill before it continues through wooded and hilly areas containing some farms, with the eastbound direction widening from three to four lanes, and the highway median also widens.
 A scenic overlook of the Delaware Water Gap is located in the westbound direction while a rest area is located in the eastbound direction.

 Upon crossing into Blairstown, the eastbound direction narrows down to three lanes.
 In Hope Township, I-80 reaches an interchange with County Route 521 (CR 521) that also provides access to CR 519 and the Land of Make Believe amusement park.
 The highway widens to eight lanes briefly after this interchange before narrowing to six lanes.
 In Frelinghuysen Township, the freeway carries four lanes eastbound and three lanes westbound.
-Upon coming into Allamuchy Township, I-80 has six lanes before gaining a fourth eastbound lane as it comes to the CR 517 exit, providing access to Allamuchy Mountain State Park.
+Upon coming into Allamuchy, I-80 has six lanes before gaining a fourth eastbound lane as it comes to the exit for CR 517, providing access to Allamuchy Mountain State Park.
 Following this, the road runs through densely forested areas of the park, coming to two pairs of rest areas with no facilities in both directions.
 The eastbound direction becomes three lanes again before the road passes through Byram Township in Sussex County.